MiraGeoscience/geoh5py/docs/content/geoh5_format/analyst/groups.rst

 ==============

 The ``Root`` group defines the tree structure used in Geoscience ANALYST describing the parent-child relationships of entities.
+If absent, any Groups/Objects/Data will be brought into Geoscience ANALYST under the workspace group, still respecting any defined hierarchy links.

 ``UUID : {dd99b610-be92-48c0-873c-5b5946ea2840}``